 Ingredients

-- 1 red onion big, sliced
+- 1 red onion big, sliced fine

-- 2 tablespoon ginger and garlic paste
+- 4 tablespoon ginger-garlic paste

-- 1 teaspoon salt to taste
+- 2 teaspoon sea salt to taste

 Instructions

-- Slice the onion.
+- Slice the onion finely.

-- Cut the chicken into strips.
+- Cut the chicken into cubes.

-Instant Pot Method (30 minutes)
+Instant Pot Method

-- Turn the instant pot to saute mode (normal), add oil and fry the onions until reddish-brown.
+- Add the onions and fry them until reddish-brown.
 Keep stirring frequently to prevent uneven browning.

 Saima says